-John J. Woody, son of Sam Woody, a pioneer of both Tarrant and Wise counties (see Part 1), was interviewed by the Federal Writers’ Project in 1938.
+John J. Woody, son of Sam Woody, was a pioneer of both Tarrant and Wise counties (see Part 1).
+Son John was interviewed by the Federal Writers’ Project in 1938.
 He recalled his father’s role in the 1856 election in which Fort Worth took the county seatdom from Birdville:

 “Dad had always been interested in Fort Worth, and when the big chance came, he was really interested.
 He came down to Fort Worth just before the election, and when it looked to him like Birdville was going to win, he went back to Wise County and got thirteen of his neighbors to come down.
 He made them stay sober ’til after they’d voted and the count was made, then they all celebrated.
 Fort Worth won by seven votes!”